-BILL KURTIS, BYLINE: Marky Ramone, Meet Marky Mark.
+KURTIS: Marky Ramone, Meet Marky Mark.

 SAGAL: So the other Marky, famous for his contribution to pop music was Marky Mark, which is what the actor Mark Wahlberg used to call himself before he grew body hair.
-Answer two out of three of these questions about Marky Mark and the Funky Bunch and we'll give Carl Kasell's voice to one of our listeners on your behalf.
+Answer two out of these three of these questions about Marky Mark and the Funky Bunch, and we'll give Carl Kasell's voice to one of our listeners on your behalf.
 Bill, who is Marky Ramone playing for?

 KURTIS: Heidi Greene of Luxembourg City, Luxembourg.

 SAGAL: So Marky Mark, for those of you who don't remember, was a brief sort of - I guess it was almost a novelty act with Mark Wahlberg.
 Much like their leader Marky Mark, members of the Funky Bunch had their own nicknames, including which of these?
-A, Hector the booty inspector; B, Marvin the band accountant; or C, Ziggy Miggy Riggy Piggy Iggy?
+A, Hector the Booty Inspector; B, Marvin the band accountant; or C, Ziggy Miggy Riggy Piggy Iggy?

 RAMONE: I would say the first one.

-SAGAL: Hector the booty inspector?
+SAGAL: Hector the Booty Inspector?

 SAGAL: You'd be correct.
-Hector the booty inspector was an important part of the Funky Bunch.
+Hector the Booty Inspector was an important part of the Funky Bunch.

 (SOUNDBITE OF BELL)

-BRIAN BABYLON: He still - he still calls himself that.
+BRIAN BABYLON: He still calls himself that.

 OPHIRA EISENBERG, BYLINE: He's still inspecting booties.